I’m a journalist, speaker, author, and academic.

 Our Body Politic is unapologetically centered on reporting on not just how women of color experience the major political events of today, but how they’re impacting those very issues.

 Weekly episodes feature in-depth conversations about the economy, health, politics, education, the environment, and the most prescient issues—because all issues are women’s issues.
-Tune in every Friday everywhere you listen to podcasts, and on public radio stations around the country.
-Presented by KCRW, KPCC, and KQED.

 I also write books about the future of work, politics, and novels.